-Executive Institutional Memory, Training, & Transition Policy

-The TSSU is a volunteer-driven organization with unavoidable frequent turnover.
-The continued strength of the organization is dependent on the ability of the collective to transition knowledge and experience.
+J. Executive Institutional Memory, Training, & Transition Policy strength of the organization is dependent on the ability of the collective to transition knowledge and experience.
 Training and facilitating transition are integral duties of all Executive Committee members and are included with the compensation set out in the bylaws and policies.